mathewbwilliamson/mass-texting-backend/README.md

 }
 - Create a response text.
 If they text back to the message, it tells them to text Autumn directly then forwards text to Autumn in some way (eventually the user)

+NOTES:
+- To configure local response ability server: ngrok http 4444 then copy the url into the Twilio console for messaging.

 # Thinkful Backend Template